 Plan & simulate

 Assuming your results are in line with your expectations, the next step is testing the plan’s budget sensitivity.
 What happens to payments and the cost of sales if goal attainment is 50 percent, 75 percent, 90 percent, 110 percent, 125 percent, or even 200 percent of the target?
 Note the expected payout of each scenario and match that against what is acceptable.

 When running the scenarios, be sure your modeling data sets represent typical performance distributions rather than assuming that everyone overachieves or underachieves at exactly the same levels.
 If you are satisfied with the model results under a wide range of scenarios, you are ready to launch your sales compensation plan.
 Post launch, regularly track actual performance against predicted performance.

 Ask the experts

 When dealing with a massive sales force, things like comp plan design and modeling can get out of hand.
 Even the most experienced leader needs assistance modeling plans that ensure fair compensation for all.
 Luckily, these days there are dedicated solutions and subject matter experts to manage plan modeling and compensation for you, so you can focus on selling.

 Interested in upping the ante for your sales force?
-Let’s have a chat.
-Also, drop by our business site and see how Optymyze platforms and services can benefit your business.
+Drop by our business site and see how Optymyze platforms and services can benefit your business.